riccardo-noviello/Java-null-safe-utils/README.md

 <p><b>1) "isAccessible()" Find out if a property is null</b></p>
 <p>
-<code>NullSafeUtils.isAccessible(company, "director", "address", "street");</code></p>
+<code>NullSafeUtils.isAccessible(computer, "soundcard", "usb", "version");</code></p>
-<p>Having an Object company we can dig into the Object's properties "director", "address" and "street" safely since the null checks are all done for us.
+<p>Having an Object company we can dig into the Object's properties "soundcard", "usb" and "version" safely since the null checks are all done for us.
 Finally we will be told if the property is indeed accessible (boolean).
 </p>

 <p><b>2) "get()" Get the property<b></p>

 <p>
-<code>NullSafeUtils.get(company, "director", "address", "street");</code>
+<code>NullSafeUtils.get(computer, "soundcard", "usb", "version");</code>
 </p>

 <p>